 Rather than wandering aimlessly through the universe to form our faith by mere pomp and circumstance, we can appreciate how worship, and Advent specifically, is a constellation that points to the deeper truth wrapped up in God’s holy time.
 We are not our own, and our time is holy, whether we know it or not.

-3 thoughts on “The constellation that points to God’s Holy Time
+3 responses to “The constellation that points to God’s Holy Time”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.